-The Vice Presidency for Operations (272-4500, fax: 272-3892), under the Vice President for Operations, is the organizational department of the Panama Canal Authority responsible for the control of maritime traffic through the Canal and its terminal ports, and through which all ACP services to shipping are handled.
+The Vice Presidency for Operations (272-4500), is the organizational department of the Panama Canal Authority responsible for the control of maritime traffic through the Canal and its terminal ports, and through which all ACP services to shipping are handled.
 Following is a summary of the Vice Presidency for Operations' units which, due to their functions, often require contact with agents, operators and owners:

 a.
-The Transit Operations Division (272-4218), headed by the Transit Operations Division manager, is responsible for the immediate direction of daily maritime operations, emergency response and recovery, supervision and enforcement of rules and regulations governing the navigation of the Canal, approval of new construction compliance with chocks and bitts, boarding facilities, wheelhouse design features and visibility requirements, and for ensuring that vessels arriving for transit are properly equipped.
+The Transit Operations Division (272-4218), headed by the Transit Operations Division manager is responsible for the immediate direction of daily maritime operations, emergency response and recovery, supervision and enforcement of rules and regulations governing the navigation of the Canal, approval of new construction compliance with chocks and bitts, boarding facilities, wheelhouse design features and visibility requirements, and for ensuring that vessels arriving for transit are properly equipped.
 Additionally, the unit is responsible for matters involving the safety aspects of vessel traffic flow and control, vessel material conditions and inspections, hazardous cargo, Canal physical conditions, and emergency response for fires or oil/chemical spills.
 The responsibilities of the Transit Operations Division manager are exercised through the Canal port captain on duty.

-- b.
-The Integrated Operations Control Center (272-4201, fax: 272-3976, ETA@pancanal.com), headed by the Integrated Operations Control Center manager, is responsible for processing ETA information, preparation of the daily transit schedule, monitoring and coordinating all vessel movements within Canal operating areas, and administering the Panama Canal Transit Booking System, gathering information for the Ship Data Bank, and generating billing invoices for transits and related services. - c.
-The Admeasurement Unit (272 4567, fax: 272 5514, OPT-I@Pancanal.com), headed by the Admeasurement Unit manager, is responsible for ascertaining the correct Panama Canal tonnage of vessels transiting the Canal, ascertaining and auditing the Total TEU Allowance (TTA) on full container vessels and Number of TEUs Transported (NTT) on other vessels with on-deck carrying capacity, maximum number of berth on passenger vessels and the maximum displacement on warships, dredges and floating dry-docks, boarding and clearing of vessels for medical surveillance, general ship inspections. - d.
-The Board of Inspectors (272-3403, fax: 272-3548), headed by the Board of Inspectors chairman, is responsible for the official inquiry and examination into the circumstances surrounding marine accidents which occur in Canal waters involving Authority personnel and/or equipment.
+b.
+The Integrated Operations Control Center (272-4201, fax: 272-3976, ETA@pancanal.com), headed by the Integrated Operations Control Center manager, is

+PANAMA CANAL AUTHORITY (ACP) Vice Presidency for Operations Bldg.
+729, Balboa-Ancon Panama, Panama www.pancanal.com responsible for processing ETA information, preparation of the daily transit schedule, monitoring and coordinating all vessel movements within Canal operating areas, and administering the Panama Canal Transit Booking System, gathering information for the Ship Data Bank, and generating billing invoices for transits and related services.

+c.
+The Admeasurement Unit (272 4567, OPTT-AS@pancanal.com), headed by the Admeasurement Unit Supervisor, is responsible for ascertaining the correct Panama Canal Toll Basis of vessels transiting the Canal according to the approved Regulation for the Admeasurement of Vessels to Assess Tolls for use of the Panama Canal, boarding and clearing of vessels for medical surveillance and general ship inspections.

+d.
+The Board of Inspectors (272-3403), headed by the Chairman of the Board of Inspectors, is responsible for the official inquiry and examination into the circumstances surrounding marine accidents which occur in Canal waters involving Authority personnel and/or equipment.
 In addition, this office is responsible for the certification of marine credentials of Authority employees.